mirjak/draft-dhc-dhcpv4-over-dhcpv6-ra/draft-porfiri-dhc-dhcpv4-over-dhcpv6-ra.md

 This document specifies how to provide Topology Discover using Relay Agent functionality for legacy IPv4 clients using DHCPv4-over-DHCPv6 (DHCP 4o6) {{RFC7341}}.
-No new protocols or extensions are needed, instead this document specifies an amendment to {{RFC7341}} that allows a Relay Agent to perform the 4o6 DHCP en- and decapsultion instead of the client in order to address the specific scenario that is detailed in {{l2discipv4}}.
+No new protocols or extensions are needed, instead this document specifies an amendment to {{RFC7341}} that allows any Relay Agent to perform the 4o6 DHCP en- and decapsulation instead of the client.

 # Conventions and Definitions